-Students will exhibit critical thinking skills when addressing issues in agriculture, natural resources, and related fields.
+- 1. Students will demonstrate the ability to fit into a business, agency, or academic setting and use concepts of nature to quantify and analyze issues and problems. - 2.
+Student will exhibit critical thinking skills when addressing issues in agriculture, natural resources, and related fields.